Difflugia: Habitat and ecology

 The environment conditions in which Difflugia lives is important to consider as it greatly influences shell morphology of the species.
 Shell composition depends on environmental pH and what materials are available.
 Difflugia can be found living in a large variety of habitats such as freshwater sediments, dry mosses and soil, or lakes.
 Some species are planktonic and switch to a benthic phase during the winter in which they stay immobile near the bottom of the body of water.
 One way environment can influence characteristics of Difflugia is that there are several freshwater species, which have green endosymbionts or zoochlorellae.
 The species Difflugia that contain endosymbionts are not considered to be heterotrophs, but instead mixotrophs because they combine being autotrophic and heterotrophic.
 The source of food depends on the environment but across the genus it is found to be mainly algae and fungi.
 Smaller species of Difflugia are found to consume bacteria as well as algae and fungi.

 Fossil history

 The presence of a test in Difflugia allowed them to be extremely well-preserved in fossils.
-Difflugia are part of one of the oldest lineages of eukaryotes based on fossile records which date back 750Mya.
+Difflugia are part of one of the oldest lineages of eukaryotes based on fossil records which date back 750Mya.
 The only structure of the organisms that was able to be preserved in the fossils was the test.
-Therefore there have been issues differentiating genera such as Cryptodifflugia from Difflugia based on fossil record alone.
+Therefore, there have been issues differentiating genera such as Cryptodifflugia from Difflugia based on fossil record alone.
 Another problem arise from the distortion of test and changes to the xenosomes that makes genera difficult to identify from the testate amoebae fossil specimen alone.